BoDonkey/tribal-drum-game/Game Mechanics/Conflict and Quest.md

 -   The world recognizes them as \"Spring-Called\" or \"Winter-Touched\" etc.

--   Haldi of their season are naturally more receptive
+-   veridian of their season are naturally more receptive

 -   Their connection helps heal their season\'s region more effectively